The Console

 Process controls

-Start processes, Reset processes and Stop processes send signals to Grinder processes that are listening.
+The Start processes, Reset processes, and Stop processes menu items send signals to Grinder processes that are listening.
 (See the properties grinder.useConsole, grinder.consoleHost and consolePort.)
+Start processes and Reset processes are also tool bar buttons.

-Worker processes that are configured to receive console signals go through three states:
+Worker processes that are controlled by the console can be in one of three states:

 - Initiated (waiting for a console signal)